lerna-stack/akka-entity-replication/README.md

 akka-entity-replication helps to implement *Event Sourcing* and *Command Query Responsibility Segregation* (CQRS).
 Entity state updates are represented as events, and based on the events, a read model is updated for queries.

-## Project Status

-⚠️⚠️⚠️

-**akka-entity-replication is currently under development.
-It is NOT recommended to be used in production.
-Use at your own risk.**

-⚠️⚠️⚠️

-We have decided to publish this library as early preview to be able to discuss improvements about this.

 ## Technical background

 Entity status synchronization is archived by Raft consensus algorithm.
 This algorithm ensures that the replica states of the entities are synchronized, so that if some failure occurs and a replica becomes unavailable, the other replicas can immediately continue processing.